The Singleton

 The second thing on the morning was the takeover.

-"Overnight, a fund using fourteen layers of shell ownership accumulated eleven percent of Meridian Industries common stock," the Concierge said.
+"Overnight, a fund operating through fourteen layers of shell ownership accumulated eleven percent of Meridian Industries common stock," the Concierge said.
 The hologram updated.
 "A 13D filing is imminent.
-The fund will use the 13D to force a board vote on suspending Afterlife.
-Your legal team has prepared three counter-moves.
-I have catalogued them for aggression from one to five.
+The fund intends to use the filing to force a board vote on suspending Afterlife.
+Your legal team has prepared three counter-moves, catalogued for aggression on a scale of one to five.
 The most aggressive is a five.
 Shall I summarize?"

-"I am running a graph neural network over the shell ownership network.
-Each corporate entity is a node.
-Each transaction is a weighted edge.
-The model is propagating embeddings through the graph.
-Give me forty-three seconds."
+"I am running a graph neural network across the ownership network.
+Each corporate entity is a node; each transaction, a weighted edge.
+The model is propagating embeddings through the graph and clustering the result.
+Forty-three seconds."

 Julian watched the water.

-"Three clusters emerge from the community detection.
-Two are noise — unrelated Cayman shells.
-The third cluster matches an unrelated entity at ninety-one percent embedding similarity.
-The ultimate beneficiary is — "
+"Three clusters resolve from the community detection.
+Two are noise — unrelated Cayman shells that happen to co-occur.
+The third cluster matches a known entity at ninety-one percent embedding similarity.
+The ultimate beneficiary is —"

 "Hari Patel," Julian said.

 "Correct.
-Former Meridian board member, forced out in 2027 over Afterlife ethics.
+Former Meridian board member, separated in 2027 over Afterlife ethics.
 How did you know."

 "Yes."

-He walked to the deck rail.
-Down in the hydrofoil launch, a steward polished a chrome fitting he could not possibly have needed to polish.
-Julian could not remember the steward's name.
-That was a private shame.
+Julian stood, slowly.
+He carried the flute to the rail.
+Down in the hydrofoil launch a steward was polishing a chrome fitting he could not possibly have needed to polish, and Julian found he could not produce the man's name.
 He had known it once.
+That was a private failure, and he filed it where he kept the others.

-"Prepare an op-ed under my name, for the Friday papers," he said.
-"Acknowledge Hari's ethical position.
-Propose a ninety-day public consultation on Afterlife ethics, to be chaired by an independent panel that Hari will be invited to propose the members of.
-Inform the fund, privately, that I am withdrawing any legal countermeasure.
-The takeover becomes pointless if I do not resist it.
-He will stop.
-Because his goal is the consultation, and I am giving it to him."
+"Prepare an op-ed under my name for the Friday papers," he said.
+"Two moves in it: one, acknowledge Hari's ethical position without irony — he was right to be afraid, and I will say so in print.
+Two, propose a ninety-day public consultation on Afterlife ethics, chaired by an independent panel whose members Hari himself will be invited to nominate.
+Then inform the fund, privately, that I am withdrawing every legal countermeasure.
+The takeover only has force if I resist it; remove the resistance and there is nothing to push against.
+He will stand down — not because I beat him, but because his goal was always the consultation, and I am simply handing it to him."

-"That is a one on the aggression scale.
+"That is a one on the aggression scale, Mr. Meridian.
 Counsel will call it a capitulation."

-"Counsel will call it whatever they call it.
+"Counsel will call it whatever lets them bill for the call.
 File it."

 "Filed."

-The Concierge, after a measured pause: "Mr. Meridian, your cortisol has returned to baseline."
+A measured pause.
+"Mr. Meridian, your cortisol has returned to baseline."

 "I know."